Second Ashes Test Odds: Travis Head 7/2 With BoyleSports For Top Gabba Scorer

 Who Will Shine With The Bat In Second Test?

-Australia’s stand-in skipper Steve Smith made just 17 in the first innings in the opening Test, but he is the 11/4 favourite to score the most runs in the first innings in Brisbane.
+Australia’s stand-in skipper Steve Smith made just 17 in the first innings in the opening Test, but he is the 11/4 favourite to score the most runs in the first innings in Brisbane and a price-boosted 11/8 to bag a half-century.

 Smith was the Aussies’ second highest run scorer with 373 in the last Ashes series in England, 123 behind Usman Khawaja, but he was only sixth in the 2021/22 series Down Under.

-Head smashed a 69-ball century on a difficult pitch last week and looks a solid pick at 7/2 to top the scoring charts again.
+Head smashed a 69-ball century on a difficult pitch two weeks ago and looks a solid pick at 7/2 to top the scoring charts again, especially as he is set to open the batting in the absence of Khawaja, who is out with a back problem.

 Joe Root was the favourite to score the most runs for England in this series, but he has never hit a century in an Ashes series Down Under and made just eight over the two innings in Perth.